abrovinsch/Fritiof-Python/readme.md

 ```
 Now, `my_name_is` will return "My name is Evert.".
 The variable `name` was set to "Evert" and then used using the #grab# syntax from earlier.

-The value doesn't have be a string literal but can just as well include #grab# statements.
+The value doesn't have to be a string literal but can just as well include #grab# statements.
 Example:
 ```
 §i_have_a_pet
-[pet:#animal#]I have pet #pet#.
+[pet:#animal#]I have a pet #pet#.
 It is a nice #pet#.

 §animal
 dog
 cat
 ```

-Now `#i_have_a_pet#` will either return "I have pet dog.
+Now, `#i_have_a_pet#` will either return "I have a pet dog.
 It is a nice dog."
-OR "I have pet cat.
+OR "I have a pet cat.
 It is a nice cat."

-*NOTE: The variables are dynamically created on runtime whenever the line of code is inserted in a string.
-Variable declarations are always executed left from right, depth first.*
+*NOTE: The variables are dynamically created at runtime whenever the line of code is inserted in a string.
+Variable declarations are always executed left from right, depth-first.*

 ### Pairs